Powers of Attorney

 What is a Power of Attorney?

-A Power of Attorney is a legal document that allows you to appoint someone you trust to make decisions on your behalf if you are unable to do so.
+A Power of Attorney is a legal document that allows you to appoint someone you trust (your attorneys) to make decisions on your behalf.
 There are two main types of Lasting Powers of Attorney (LPAs):

 By creating an LPA, you ensure that your preferences are respected, and you choose who manages your affairs during critical times.